Magic Bus (Stagecoach)

-Magic Bus is a brand of Stagecoach Group for local bus operations in the United Kingdom, usually operated on routes with strong competition from other operators.
-The brand is currently used in Manchester and in the past has been used in Glasgow, Newcastle, Liverpool, and Rotherham.
-A similar brand Magic Mini have also been used in Corby, Ayrshire and the Scottish Highlands.
+Magic Bus was a brand of the Stagecoach Group for local bus operations in the United Kingdom, usually operated on routes with strong competition from other operators.
+Until the rollout of the Bee Network, the brand was most commonly used in Manchester, though in the past, it was also employed in Glasgow, Newcastle, Liverpool, and Rotherham.
+A similar brand, named Magic Mini, was also used for minibus services in Corby, Ayrshire and the Scottish Highlands.